theselftaughtdev42/my-corner-of-the-internet/docs/blog/posts/2025/discover-how-computers-speak-in-binary.md

 That is a great point.
 Thanks for speaking up.

 To solve this problem we create agreements.
 For example, when a computer is storing text it follows a standard that says the binary number `1100001` represents the letter `a`, the binary number `1100010` represents the letter `b` and so forth.
-Once such agreement is [ASCII](https://en.wikipedia.org/wiki/ASCII){:target="_blank"}.
+Once such agreement is [ASCII :octicons-link-external-16:{ .external-link-icon }](https://en.wikipedia.org/wiki/ASCII){:target="_blank"}.
 Different types of data (audio, video etc) have their own agreements so that a computer can understand what the binary being stored represents.

 <figure markdown="span">
   ![A digital photo being taken of a beautiful countryside](https://raw.githubusercontent.com/simplytim42/turbo-umbrella/refs/heads/main/tstd/computing-fundamentals/digital-photograph.webp){ width="600", loading=lazy, main-image }